mohammadRrza/AsynchronousServiceCommunication/README.md

     ```

 ### Configuration
-Configure the message broker and other settings in the `config` directory.
+Configure the message broker(Kafka) and other settings in the `config` directory.
 Ensure you update the configuration files with the correct settings for your environment.

 ### Usage
 1. Start the service: